haojunsheng/litespring/README.md

       - ConfigurableBeanFactory(I):提供Factory的配置功能
       - SingletonBeanRegistry(I):单例类注册
       - RuntimeBeanReference(C):Immutable placeholder class used for a property value object when it's a reference to another bean in the factory, to be resolved at runtime.
       - TypedStringValue(C):Holder for a typed String value.
-Can be added to bean definitions in order to explicitly specify a target type for a String value
+Can be added to bean definitions in order to explicitly specify a target type for a String value.
+      - DependencyDescriptor(C):对依赖的描述符
+      - AutowireCapableBeanFactory(I):定义了bean的自动装配规则
+    - annotation
+      - InjectionMetadata(C):
     - BeanFactory(I):The root interface for accessing a Spring bean container
     - BeanCreationException(C):Exception thrown when a BeanFactory encounters an error when attempting to create a bean from a bean definition.
     - BeanDefinitionStoreException(C): Exception thrown when a BeanFactory encounters an invalid bean definition: